A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Conclusion

 Another way to improve the performance of the GPT-5.1 and Gemini 2.5 Flash models is using Retrieval-Augmented Generation \citep[RAG;][]{fan2024survey}.
-RAG is a methodology for enhancing the performance of LLMs using domain-specific sources provided by the user.
+RAG is a methodology for enhancing the performance of pre-trained LLMs using domain-specific sources provided by the user.
 In our context, these sources can be textbooks and research articles on DoE that are open-source \citep{Jones-Farmer19102024}.
 RAG has three main steps.
 First, it stores the domain-specific sources in a database using encoding methods.
 Second, for an input prompt, it retrieves the elements from the database that are most similar to the prompt.
-Third, it informs the LLM about these elements by, for example, using them as the context of the prompt.
+Third, it informs the LLM about these elements by, for example, using them context in the prompt.
 In this way, RAG helps the LLM generate domain-specific output for a given task.
-We refer the reader to \cite{megahed2024introducing} for an application of RAG in statistical quality control.
-We leave the application of RAG for constructing two-level fractional factorial designs as another topic for future research.
+We refer the reader to \cite{megahed2024introducing} for an application of RAG in statistical quality control, and leave its application for constructing two-level fractional factorial designs as another topic for future research.

 Finally, we studied the default versions of the GPT and Gemini models used by ChatGPT's and Gemini's web interfaces at the time of writing this article (December, 2025).
 Due to the rapid development of research and applications of artificial intelligence, we expect the new versions of these LLMs---or even of other LLMs not studied here, such as the LLaMA model \citep{touvron2023llama}---to become more capable in domain-specific tasks involving Zero-shot-CoT prompts.
 Our set of 36 design construction tasks thus enriches the catalog of benchmarks used to assess the gains in performance of these versions and LLMs \citep{ni2025survey}.
-We hope to see future studies showcasing the performance of these and other GenAI technologies in our set.}
+We hope to see future studies showcasing the performance of these and other GenAI technologies in our set.

 The authors acknowledge that ChatGPT and Gemini were used for basic queries about LLMs and APIs, to construct two-level fractional factorial designs, and for language assistance in some sentences through Writefull (\url{https://www.writefull.com/}).
 They were not used to generate or explore ideas, classify literature, or provide coding assistance.
 The research of Vazquez is supported by the Challenge-Based Research Fund of Tecnologico de Monterrey under the project CI-EIC-HLT-D-58.